gravitational/careers/challenges/security-automation/challenge.md

 ## Level 4

 Use [Temporal](https://temporal.io) to build MVP workflows that can do the following.
-Use Go programming language and Temporal Go SDK to implement workflows.
+Use Go (or Python) Temporal SDK to the implement workflows.

 * Create a [Docker Compose](https://docs.docker.com/compose) stack that will be used to run Temporal.